Jurina Matsui: Acting career

 In April 2016, Matsui played the younger version of Miki Nakatani's role in It's Not That I Can't Marry, But I Don't Want To.
 In July, Matsui cast in her first non-AKB48 Group leading role in the midnight horror drama Death Cash broadcast on TBS.
 She played the role of Yuka Manami, a college student who was seeking the truth behind a mysterious case involving cursed 10,000 yen cash.
 SKE48's 20th single "Kin no Ai, Gin no Ai" served as its theme song.
 On October 2, Matsui announced she would transfer her agency from AKS to Irving to improve her activities in the entertainment world, including acting.

 In 2019, Matsui made her acting comeback by guest-starring in TV Asahi's crime drama Emergency Interrogation Room alongside Yūki Amami.
 She played Hinako Tachibana, a new shogi champion who was suspected of murder.
 On April 18, Matsui made her debut in a stage play by playing Hamlet in the SKE48 version of Hamlet.
 Written and directed by Maruo Maruichirō, the stage play is the culmination of acting challenges SKE48 members received from specialists on their variety TV show SKEBINGO!.
 In 2020, Matsui reprised her role in Kagi no Kakatta Heya Special Edition 3 for a special re-broadcast with additional scenes.

 By the time of her graduation as an SKE48 member in 2021, Matsui has starred in many AKB48 Group-related television series, including leading roles in Majisuka Gakuen 2 (2011), Tōfu Pro Wrestling (2017), and Cabasuka Gakuen (2016).

+Matsui went on hiatus due to "poor physical condition" in April 2022.
+Ten months later, she asked her fans to "give [her] more time" for her return through her official Instagram account.
+She eventually left Irving after her contract expired on December 31, 2023.